-A first- or second-class undergraduate honours degree in a physics-, mathematics- or astronomy-based subject.
+A lower second-class (2.2) undergraduate honours degree or above in a physics-, mathematics- or astronomy-based subject.
 Other degrees will be considered on an individual basis but applicants are generally expected to have a significant mathematical or physical background, including calculus, differential equations, mechanics, electrodynamics and quantum mechanics.

 Months of entry

-The MSc is intended for honours graduates from an applied mathematics- or physicsbased degree who wish to learn how to apply their knowledge to cosmology.
 It is one of only two MScs in this subject area in the UK.
-The emphasis is on observational and theoretical cosmology in the pre- and post-recombination universe.
+Our emphasis is on observational and theoretical cosmology in the pre- and post-recombination universe.

 Information for international students

 Please visit our website for latest fees information: Fees and scholarships

 The University of Sussex aims to attract the most talented students to postgraduate study.
 For full details of our scholarships please visit: Masters Scholarships

 |Assessment||What kind of work will I be doing? (proportionally)|